 - 1 tablespoon champagne or white wine vinegar

 - ¼ teaspoon crushed red pepper flakes

-Trim the leaves from the cauliflower, remove the core, and cut the cauliflower into medium-size florets.
+- Trim the leaves from the cauliflower, remove the core, and cut the cauliflower into medium-size florets.
 On a sheet pan, toss the cauliflower with the olive oil, 1 teaspoon salt, and ½ teaspoon pepper.
-Roast for 25-35 minutes, tossing once halfway through, until tender and browned.
+Roast for 25 to 35 minutes, tossing once halfway through, until tender and browned.